-Zeniff, in Mosiah, Chapter 9, engaged in internal warfare with his own people, because the leader of his expedition, “being an austere and a blood-thirsty man commanded that I should be slain”.
-A generation later, the people of King Noah engaged in defensive warfare, supported by the hand of the Lord, until they began boasting of their own strength, and they were subsequently brought into bondage to the people of King Laman.
+Zeniff, in Mosiah, Chapter 9, engaged in internal warfare with his own people, because the leader of his expedition, “being an austere and a blood-thirsty man commanded that I should be slain” sought to attack the Lamanite people, even though they had not yet presented a threat.
+A generation later, the people of King Noah engaged in defensive warfare, supported by the hand of the Lord, until they began boasting of their own strength, at which time they were defeated and brought into bondage to the people of King Laman.

 War next takes center stage in Alma, chapter 16, when the Lamanites attack the city of Ammoniah – the same people who had burned the wives and children of the believers while forcing Alma and Amulek to look on.
 The result was similar, in that the Nephites pursued the Lamanites, who were fleeing with their captives, following the Lord’s revelation to Alma in order to cut them off and rescue the captives unharmed.

 The mission of the sons of Mosiah among the Lamanites climaxes with the inspiring story of the converted Lamanites burying their weapons of war, never to take them up again.
 Their abhorrence of their former sins was so great that they preferred to submit themselves to the deadly swords of the Lamanites rather than risk further staining their swords with the blood of their brethren. http://scottstover.wordpress.com/2012/05/15/the-people-of-ammon/